homebrew-ec-foss/homebrew-internethome/src/about.md

 ## Who is Homebrew catering to?

-The students of pes university, EC campus.
+The students of PES university, EC campus.
 As well as every human on earth interested in FOSS.

 ## Why Homebrew?